mayurbhambhani/book-notes/Managing Humans.md

   - Technical: Find a technical bully
   - Vision: Do we want someone to push an agenda or work in silence.
 And how is the candidate matching our requirements.
   - Always listen to the teams feedback.
 Always conduct a debrief and let the group reach consensus.

+### Chatper 30 : The 90 Day Interview

+- It takes time to get adjusted in a new job.
+It takes time to understand the jargons, the tech and most importantly people.
+According to the auther you should give 90 days to complete this process.
+- When you join a company.
+Set a reminder in the calendar after 90 days.
+This physical act reminds you to relax and not fret.
+Some things take time.
+- Stay Late and Show up Early: Understand the working time of your team members.
+How they work and what is their process.
+Helps to understand your team better
+- Accept Every lunch interview you get.
+You need to build rapport.
+- Always ask about acronyms.
+The team has its jargon.
+Listening wont help until you understand these jargons.
+- Dont be afraid of stupid questions.
+Let the team giggle.
+The should know you are trying to get the drift and dont like to lift any opportunity to understand things.
+- Have a Drink.
+Whenever invited dont miss the opportunity to socialize out of work.
+Real stories are shared there.
+- After the rapport is build the following three can be tried.
+- Tell someone what to do.
+The goal is to exert your influence and test your influence.
+The goal is also to see what you say is true.
+Is your understanding of the organization correct.
+Tell the right person
+- Have an argument.
+To figure out how are decisions taken and arguments resolved.
+Are healthy arguments the norm or emotions get into it and arguments end with grudges.
+- Find your inner circle.
+After 90 days you hayouve a reading of where you belong and are comfortable.
+- Finish: Develop an understanding of the people.
+Understand how to interact with each individuals keeping in mind their quirks.

+### Chapter 31: Managing Nerds

+- Your job with your nerd team member is to bring calm to their chaos.
+- Nerds love consistency.
+There should be a logic to everything decision that makes further such decisions predictable.
+- Nerds love efficiency.
+Ensure that they are not disturbed then they are in the zone.
+Give them an environment where they can be productive.
+- Understand what are the things which can make them more productive.
+Give them the setup they need.
+Find out the visual cues that can tell the world they are in the zone and should not be disturbed.
+Headphones on, sitting in a particular room, having a coffee cup nearby.
+- If your nerd tells you he can build it himself.
+Ask him to justify it.
+Your default position should be avoiding the reinventing of the wheel.
+- Nerds get bitter when we see the same mistakes repeating themselves.
+Ask them, understand the mistakes and the solutions if they are proposing any.
+- If they appear stuck with a task, talk to them.
+Do they need help?
+If they do pair them with a non-competitor senior team member who can help them.
+- Don't try to force them into the zone.
+Provide the environment and let them be.
+Pair them with a cohort if letting them be doesn't work.